yaasiin-ayeva/MedicalConcepts/README.md

-# Medical Specialists
+# Medical Concepts
-Exhaustive list of medical specialties for a project related to the medical field
+Exhaustive list of medical concepts for a project related to the medical field

-You can use this project's files to populate a database in case you need to create a list of medical specialties for a project related to the medical field.
+You can use this project's files to populate a database in case you need to create a list of medical terms & concepts for a project related to the medical field such as :
+- Specialities (Global & Detailled)
+- Classification of products in pharmacy

 ## How to use
 1. Clone this repository